yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/create-kms-config/aws-kms.md

 You can modify an existing KMS configuration as follows:

-1. Using the YugabyteDB Anywhere UI, navigate to **Configs > Security > Encryption At Rest** to open a list of existing configurations.
+1. Navigate to **Configs > Security > Encryption At Rest** to open a list of existing configurations.

 1. Find the configuration you want to modify and click its corresponding **Actions > Edit Configuration**.